coleharing1/Starting-docs-2/03-guides/workflow/Ai-workflow-Gemini-CLI.md

+# This is a theoretical exploration—do not treat as current functionality.
+This document analyzes how Google's Gemini models could integrate into a developer workflow if a command-line tool equivalent to Claude Code existed as of August 2025.

 I'll research how adding Gemini CLI to our Claude Code + Cursor workflow would work and what unique advantages it might bring.
 Ran tool
 Ran tool